Unilever: The Story of Nigeria’s Ancestor Company

 Coming to Nigeria

 They would introduce the famous OMO (short for Old Mother Owl) detergent in 1960.
-The product became very popular leading the company to build a factory for the manufacture of the detergent four years later.
-Unfortunately, in March 2023, Unilever announced that it would stop making its most iconic brand, OMO detergent alongside other of its staples, including Lux and Vaseline.
+The product became very popular, leading the company to build a factory for the manufacture of the detergent four years later.
+Unfortunately, in March 2023, Unilever announced that it would discontinue the production of one of its most iconic brands, OMO detergent, alongside staples like Lux and Vaseline.

-Innovating through the 80s And Surviving the 90s
+How Unilever Innovated through the 80s And Survived the 90s

-In the 1980s, the company made a couple of key acquisitions, including Lipton Nigeria in 1985 and Chesebrough Ponds in 1988.
-These moves helped them diversify beyond just soaps and detergents into food, drinks, and skincare.
-By constantly evolving and making savvy business moves, Unilever would grow into one of Nigeria’s biggest consumer goods at the turn of the century.
+In the 1980s, the company made a couple of key acquisitions, including Lipton Nigeria in 1985 and Chesebrough-Ponds in 1988.
+These moves helped them diversify beyond just soaps and detergents into food, drinks and skincare.
+By constantly evolving and making savvy business moves, Unilever would grow into one of Nigeria’s biggest consumer goods companies at the turn of the century.

 In the 70s and through the 90s, PZ Cussons brought out Elephant and Jet, while Procter & Gamble showed up with Ariel, a detergent that hit the market hard with ads bragging about stain-busting power.
-Everyone was fighting for a spot in Nigerian homes, and it became a full-on detergent war.
-There were TV commercials, promo packs, and price cuts everywhere you looked.
-To survive, Unilever had to keep things fresh—improving OMO’s formula and throwing in masterful promotions to remain ahead of its competition.
+The market became a battlefield, with brands competing for dominance through TV commercials, promo packs and aggressive pricing.
+To survive, Unilever had to keep things fresh, and it improved OMO’s formula and threw in masterful promotions to remain ahead of its competition.

 Becoming Unilever Nigeria Plc